standard-library/q/README.md

 ```

 This will open a tab in your browser to run tests against `test/index.html` with the results displayed in your terminal.
 If you see `# ok` then it all went well, if there are any errors please submit an [issue](https://github.com/artcommacode/q/issues).

+## 1.0

+The 2.0 release of q is a complete rewrite, if you're still using 1.0 you can find the previous docs [here](https://github.com/artcommacode/q/blob/942d1a3dab2e7dec6f8588e02e80e4018e13084b/README.md).